 Each generation has its own communication preferences.
 Therefore, knowing how to communicate and to who is very important, especially when your company has multiple offices and has multiple generations working side by side.

 You can learn a lot by knowing how each generation prefers to receive information.
-This means knowing which platform each generation prefers using (e.g. push notifications vs email vs text message), how frequent communication should be, and what kind of message to send each target group.
+This means knowing what platform each generation prefers using (e.g. push notifications vs email), how frequent communication should be, and what kind of message to send each target group.

 Younger employees, for example, believe that communication should be regular and that their employer should be transparent in everything that’s happening with the company.
 Additionally, studies show that the younger workforce – especially Generation Z - want more collaboration, more transparency and more feedback.